Pacific-salmon-assess/yukon-chinook/README.md

 # yukon-chinook
 Eventual home of a multi-CU integrated run-reconstruction and spawner-recruitment model that explicitly accounts for changes in the size, age, and sex of spawners over time.
+This model will draw from past work on Yukon Chinook population diverity ((Connors et al. 2022))[] and incorporating demographic information into spawner–recruit analyses ((Staton et al. 2021))[https://cdnsciencepub.com/doi/10.1139/cjfas-2020-0478]